3D Printed Shapes

-The advent of 3D printing technology has revolutionized various fields, from manufacturing and healthcare to fashion and art.
+The advent of 3D printing technology has revolutionised various fields, from manufacturing and healthcare to fashion and art.
+On a lovely sunny day, a real-life case of facial trauma led to the use of 3D printed face technology, a story we will explore in detail later.

 One of the most intriguing and rapidly evolving applications is 3D printing faces.
-This technology offers groundbreaking possibilities, from creating realistic facial prosthetics to customizing masks and even immortalizing one’s visage in a lifelike sculpture.
+This technology offers groundbreaking possibilities, from creating realistic facial prosthetics to customising masks and even immortalising one’s visage in a lifelike sculpture.

 Let’s delve into the fascinating world of 3D printed faces and explore how this innovation is shaping the future, ensuring the best results in terms of print quality and efficiency.

-By using different materials, 3D printing allows for highly customized and accurate facial prosthetics, significantly improving the quality of life for patients.
+By using different materials, 3D printing allows for highly customised and accurate facial prosthetics, significantly improving the quality of life for patients.
+Surface scanning patients with advanced 3D imaging technology enables the creation of accurate models for prosthetic fittings and ongoing adjustments.

 Additionally, 3D printed faces are used in medical training, providing students with realistic models to practice on before performing actual surgeries.
 The file for 3D printing these models is crucial, as it ensures the accuracy and quality of the training aids.